BECOME A PANEL MEMBER

 What do I need to do?

-A tv meter will be connected to all your television sets and app installed on to all your tablets and computers.
+A tv meter will be connected to all your television sets and a Focal Meter will be connected to the home broadband router.
 When you are in the room with the television set turned on you will need to press your personal button on the remote control handset provided.
 For tablets, computers and smartphones you don’t have to do anything, once the installation process is complete the Focal Meter does everything for you.

 What are the rewards?